-This event will consist of 60 bonuses played by each team, much like the qualifier for 2021 ACF Nationals.
-The difficulty of this set will be three dots per the College Quiz Bowl Calendar Difficulty Scale.
+This event will consist of 70 bonuses played by each team, much like the 2022 Undergraduate Championship Qualifier.
+The difficulty of this set will be two dots per the College Quiz Bowl Calendar Difficulty Scale.
+This is a step down in difficulty from last year’s Qualifier.

 Editors will be announced in the near future.